CACI-International/ergo/so/user_guide/src/tutorial/basics.md

 __Line 1__: The shebang at the top is optional, but with it we can make this script file executable and run it directly.
-Like any shebang, it could just be the direct path to the `bob` executable, but using `/usr/bin/env` is encouraged.
+Like any shebang, it could just be the direct path to the `so` executable, but using `/usr/bin/env` is encouraged.

 __Line 3__: A comment!
 Just like many other languages, `#` begins comments.
 The commented portion will continue until the end of the line.